AlexCrescentini/risk_management_analysis/README.md

 ## Risk Management using Python

-This repository shows practical Python applications in financial risk management.
-A brief overview of **Basel III and the three-pillar framework** is provided [here](./basel_III_summary.md) for context.
+This repository demonstrates practical Python applications in financial risk management.
+To provide context on the regulatory environment, a brief overview of the **Basel III three-pillar framework** is available [here](./basel_III_framework.md).

 The main focus is on hands-on analytics: